openjs-foundation/cross-project-council/GITHUB_ORG_MANGEMENT_POLICY.md

 When making a request to create a new repository, specify the team(s) that will have write or admin access.
 If there is not an appropriate team to maintain a new repository, request a new team.
-Approval is automatic if there are no objections from TSC or CommComm after 72 hours.
+Approval is automatic if there are no objections from CPC after 72 hours.

 ## Removing or Blocking Individuals

-Only Node.js GitHub Organization owners may remove an individual from the Node.js Foundation membership or block individuals.
+Only OpenJS GitHub Organization owners may remove an individual from the OpenJS Foundation membership or block individuals.
 This is due largely to limitations in the way GitHub permissions are structured.

-To remove any current member from the GitHub organization, an issue must be opened in the Node.js admin repository.
-If, after 72 hours, there are no objections from any TSC or Community Committee members, removal becomes automatic.
-If there are objections, then simple majority votes of each of the Technical Steering and Community Committees in favor of removal are required.
+To remove any current member from the GitHub organization, an issue must be opened in the OpenJS admin repository.
+If, after 72 hours, there are no objections from any CPC members, removal becomes automatic.
+If there are objections, then a simple majority vote of the Cross Project Council in favor of removal are required.

 Blocking an individual who is not currently a member of the GitHub organization may occur at any time subject to the policies outlined in the Moderation